Science is ...

 "Science is the systematic classification of experience."
 George Henry Lewes (1817-78) English writer and critic.

-"Science is a cometary of dead ideas." - Miguel de Unamuno
+"Science is a cemetery of dead ideas." - Miguel de Unamuno